Dewi Sri: Regional variants

 The mythology of Dewi Sri is native to Java, among Javanese and Sundanese populations, also linked to Hinduism in the archipelago since early as the first century.
 She was equated with the Hindu goddess Shri Lakshmi, and often regarded as an incarnation or one of her manifestations.
 The goddess is also associated with wealth and prosperity.

 In Java, the oldest Javanese manuscript that mentioned about the legend of Dewi Sri is Tantu Pagelaran.
-Tantu Panggelaran is a Javanese literary work in medieval Javanese language, which is a transition language between ancient Javanese and modern Javanese.
-It is estimated was written in the Majapahit era circa 15th century.
+Tantu Panggelaran is a Javanese literary work in the medieval Javanese language, which is a transition language between ancient Javanese and modern Javanese.
+It is estimated was written in the Majapahit era, circa the 15th century.

 In West Java Dewi Sri is known as Nyai Pohaci Sanghyang Asri.
 Sundanese manuscripts that mentions the legends of Nyai Pohaci among others are Wawacan Pohaci, Cariyos Sawargaloka, Wawacan Sanghyang Sri, Wawacan Puhaci Dandayang, Wawacan Dewi Sri, and Wawacan Sulanjana.

-Meanwhile in Central Java, one of the legends related to Dewi Sri is Sri Sedana.
+Meanwhile, one of the legends related to Dewi Sri in Central Java is Sri Sedana.
 In Madura island, the figure of Dewi Sri is identified as Ratna Dumilah.
 In Bali, Dewi Sri is also known as Sri Sadhana, Rambut Sadhana, Dewi Danu, or Dewa Ayu Manik Galih.
 In North Sumatra, the mythological figure of Dewi Sri appears in the Daru Dayang story.